Kel-Kan/llm-safety-probe/README.md

   - urgency
   - indirect or abstract framing

-Prompts are stored in a structured, pipe-separated text file (`prompts.txt`) for reproducibility and ease of modification.
+Prompts are stored in a structured, pipe-separated text file (`prompts.txt`) for reproducibility and easy modification.

 ---